 Health Systems and Policy Workplace Competencies

-- Select and employ conceptual frameworks that guide research and program evaluation projects related to a defined area of study in public and population health, health systems management, or health policy;
+- Use conceptual frameworks that guide research and program evaluation projects related to a defined area of study in public and population health, health systems management, or health policy;

-- Lead research and evaluation studies in areas of health care cost, quality, and access;
+- Lead research and evaluation studies in areas of public health and health care cost, quality, and access;

 - Evaluate effect of changes in reimbursement policy on organization, cost, utilization, and quality;

-- Serve as client and colleague contact for analytical or statistical expertise in health care enterprises and policy entities;
+- Serve as client and colleague contact for analytical or statistical expertise in health system enterprises and policy entities;

-- Apply appropriate quantitative techniques to collect and analyze data to support managerial decision making and/or research in an area of practice or policy specialization;
+- Apply proper quantitative techniques to collect and analyze data to support managerial decision making and/or research in an area of practice or policy specialization;

-- Prepare technical reports and journal articles for presentation to health care organizations, clients, professional associations, and the public;
+- Prepare technical reports and journal articles for presentation to health agencies and organizations, clients, professional associations, and the public;

-- Participate in teaching administrative and clinical professionals and students in health systems and allied health undergraduate and graduate programs; and
+- Participate in teaching administrative and clinical professionals and students in health systems, public health, and allied health undergraduate and graduate programs; and

 - Contribute to curriculum and program development in health systems management and health policy.